Insecurity: UniJos suspends academic activities, shuts hostels

 Mr Monday Danjem, the Registrar of the university, unveiled this development in a statement on Friday in Jos.

-According to Danjem, the decision to suspend academic activities and shut hostels was arrived at the end of the meeting between management and the Committee of Deans, Directors and Provost of the institution on Friday, August 20.
+According to Danjem, the decision to suspend academic activities and shut hostels arrived at the end of the meeting between management and the Committee of Deans, Directors, and Provost of the institution on Friday, August 20

 “Students of the university continued to experience attacks from hoodlums, a situation that has led to the death of some of our students.